On the expected number of zeros of nonlinear equations: Introduction

 It is easy to see that the number of solutions in $\mathbb C$ for (say) $d=0$ is infinite.
 However, we can inquire about the number of solutions in a smaller set, like the disk $\mathscr D= \{ x \in \mathbb C: |x|<1\}$.

-There is no more a {\em generic} number of zeros.
-Instead, we endow the space of equations with a probability measure and speak of the {\em expected} (average) number of zeros.
-The probability measure is defined as follows: we assume the space of equations $\mathscr F$ to be an inner product space of {\em complex} dimension $\dim(\mathscr F)$.
+The {\em generic} number of zeros exists no more.
+Instead, we endow the space of equations with a probability measure defined as follows: we assume the space of equations $\mathscr F$ to be an inner product space of {\em complex} dimension $\dim(\mathscr F)$.
 Then the standard Gaussian (or {\em normal}) distribution is given by the probability density function

 Alternatively, assuming an orthonormal coordinate system on $\mathscr F$, the coordinates of $f$ are iid complex Gaussians with zero average and unit variance.
 Assuming this probability density function for the {\em random variable} $f$, we compute the {\em expected} number of isolated roots.